-The Center for American Archeology is proud to host the annual Arizona State University Field School in Kampsville, IL.
-The field school offers three concurrent six-week, nine-credit hour programs.
+The Center for American Archeology is proud to host the annual Arizona State University Kampsville Field School at the Center for American Archeology.
+The field school offers two concurrent six-week, nine-credit hour programs.

-- Bioarcheology & Human Osteology
+Bioarchaeology & Human Osteology

-- Field Archeology & Geophysical Testing
+Field Archaeology & Geophysical Testing

 Enrollments are open to undergraduate and graduate students from any university.